vmanot/Media/README.md

 # Media

-A framework to work with audio and camera capture in Swift.
+**Media** makes it stupid simple to work with media capture & playback in Swift.

 # Installation